minoobeyzavi/Transpara/Druid/streamingData.md

     sudo nano conf-quickstart/tranquility/server.json

-    "dataSource": name of the dataset
+1. "dataSource": name of the dataset
-    "column" field of the "timestampSpec": name of the timestamp attribute "dimensions" field of the "dimensionsSpec": list of attributes with string values "metricsSpec" field: list of attributes with numeric values
+2. "column" field of the "timestampSpec": name of the timestamp attribute
+3. "dimensions" field of the "dimensionsSpec": list of attributes with string values
+4. "metricsSpec" field: list of attributes with numeric values

-#### Start Tranquility
+Start Server:

 ```
 cd tranquility-distribution-0.8.0
-bin/tranquility server -configFile <path_to_druid_distribution>/conf-quickstart/tranquility/server.json

-Example:
-bin/tranquility server -configFile /home/minoobeyzavi/druid-0.10.0/conf-quickstart/tranquility/server.json
+bin/tranquility server -configFile /home/...<path_to_druid_distribution>.../druid-0.10.0/conf-quickstart/tranquility/server.json
 ```

 #### Load Data